NapkinVisual/Napkin-Visual/docs/api-reference/actions/README.md

 ## ActionTypes

-Kepler.gl action types, can be listened by reducers to perform additional tasks whenever an action is called in kepler.gl
+Action types, can be listened by reducers to perform additional tasks whenever an action is called

 Type: [Object][164]